51 PTSD Statistics & Facts: How Common Is PTSD?

 Many researchers have worked to understand the prevalence of PTSD among military veterans.
 The result of their efforts are statistics that we’ve compiled.
 Estimates of prevalence in veterans vary widely because the field of psychiatry has defined and assessed PTSD in multiple ways over time.

-In one recent analysis of 32 scientific scientific articles, researchers found the estimated prevalence of PTSD among veterans ranges from 1.09% to 34.84%.
+In one recent analysis of 32 scientific articles, researchers found the estimated prevalence of PTSD among veterans ranges from 1.09% to 34.84%.

 veteran ptsd statistics and facts